pynbody/tangos/docs/live_calculation.md

 List of built-in mini-language functions
 ----------------------------------------

-Note that string inputs *must* have quotes when used, but property names do not need quotes.
+Note that _string_ inputs must have quotes when used, but property names and _expressions_ do not need quotes.

-* `at(r,property)`: returns value of property at radius r
-    Inputs:
-        - r (float, integer, or halo property): radius at which to take value
-        - property (halo property, must be a profile): target property to operate on
+**Intrinsic object information**

 * `halo_number()`:returns halo number of target
 * `t()`: returns simulation time of target
 * `z()`: returns simulation redshift of target